Universite-Gustave-Eiffel/PedSim/README.md

 <a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Areas%20of%20improvement.rst "> To see more about areas of improvement<a/>)

 # Models and assumptions used to develop the platform
-## Flow equations and numerical scheme
+## Flow equations, numerical schemes and boundary conditions

 We essentially used flow equations and numerical schemes described in Stéphane Mollier’s thesis, « Two-dimensional models for large-scale traffic networks » [1] to construct the model.

-(### Time discretization
-* Runge Kutta ### Space discretization * Weno scheme * splitting method)
+Thus, we use the WENO scheme, the total variation diminishing (TVD) Runge Kutta time discretization and the dimensionnal spltting.
+It is a fifth-order method in space and a third-order in time.
+That provides us the convergence, stability and consistency of the solution.

-<a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Flow%20equations%20and%20numerical%20scheme.rst "> To see more about Flow equations and numerical scheme<a/>
+<a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Flow%20equations%20and%20numerical%20scheme.rst "> To see more aboutFlow equations, numerical schemes and boundary conditions<a/>

 ## Global and local direction
 We use the paper of Hoogendoorn Serge P.et al., «Continuum theory for pedestrian traffic flow: Local route choice modeling and its implications » [2] about the pedestrian direction.
 It includes a global component determined before their start and a local one that adjusts the original direction according to local variations.

-(### Fast marching method ### global and local direction )
+We first compute the pedestrian direction with the fast marching method.
+We assume the presomption that pedestrian will use the shortest way that is to say the one with the lowest travel time wich takes into account the distance and the delay caused by high density.
+We add a local term reflecting the fact that pedestrians will try to avoid pedestrians who do not have the same direction as them (not the same layer).

 <a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Flow%20equations%20and%20numerical%20scheme.rst"> To see more about global and local direction<a/>

-## Boundaries conditions
-* Ghost cells
-<a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Boundaries%20conditions.rst "> To see more about boundaries conditions <a/>

 ## Global variables and parameters used
-<a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Global%20variables%20and%20parameters%20used.rst "> Parameters and global variables used<a/>
+<a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Global%20variables%20and%20parameters%20used.rst "> To see all parameters and global variables used<a/>

 ## Bibliography
 <a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Bibliography.rst"> Bibliography<a/>

 # Computer programming

 ## Functions
-<a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Functions.rst"> To see more about functions <a/>
+<a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Functions.rst"> To see functions used <a/>

 ## General loop
 <a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/General%20loop.rst"> To see more about genral loop <a/>

-## Useful to know
-<a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Useful%20to%20know.rst "> Useful to know <a/>